Finding a Work-Life Balance as a Photographer

-Weekend shoots, home studios, long hours—if ever there was an industry where the line between work and life is continuously blurred, it’s photography.
-We need to find creative ways to save ourselves time, to avoid burning out, and to remain passionate about our craft.
+Weekend shoots, home studios, long hours — if ever there was an industry where the line between work and life is continuously blurred, it’s photography.
+We need to find creative ways to save ourselves time, avoid burning out, and remain passionate about our craft.
 Work-life balance has a different meaning for everyone, and when you’re sitting under a pile of work, it can be hard to keep yourself motivated.
-We’ve talked to three busy photographers about how they beat photographer-fatigue and ensure that their lives still feel like their own.
+Pre-Covid, we talked to three busy photographers about how they beat photographer fatigue and ensure their lives still feel like their own.
 Each has their own very unique take on balancing life as a photographer with family, expectations, and running a business.
+Their advice feels even more relevant now as we push ourselves in an attempt to return to some normalcy in a nearly-post-Covid world.

 “I have three awesome kids… but they’re like a freaking nightmare!”